Master’s in Liberal Studies

 A candidate must successfully complete at least eight Lake Forest College courses for graduate credit.
 Since each of these courses carries four semester hours of credit, the MLS degree represents a total of 32 semester hours of graduate credit.

-Of these eight courses, at least three must be MLS interdisciplinary seminars and/or colloquia.
+Of these eight courses, at least three must be MLS interdisciplinary seminars.
 The remaining five courses are electives and may be chosen from the following options:

 - additional MLS seminars;

 - advanced undergraduate courses in which the graduate students will be expected to do extra work.
-In certain cases, students may choose to concentrate electives in a discipline;
+In certain cases, students may choose to concentrate electives in a discipline or programmatic area;

 - independent study, one form of which is a master’s thesis.